opensovereigncloud/cc-cvm-docs/cvm.md

 To achieve strong security, where no trust is placed in runtime administrators, confidential applications should be isolated at the process level.

 However, performance and security alone are not enough — the solution must also offer ease of use to be practical in real-world deployments.
+This also means that we need to address some of the technical limitations of SGX like very slow process forks and missing support for shared memory.

 ## Secure Configuration and Ease of Use